cankurttekin/SlabLauncher/README.md

 Differences from original repo:

 - Call button replaced with browser/search
-- camera button replaced with music
+- Camera button replaced with Music
-- bigger clock
+- Bigger clock
-- clock is closer to top side of phone
+- Clock is closer to top side of phone
-- removed month from date
+- Removed month from date
-- replaced short day name to full
+- Replaced short day name to full
-- home screen apps padding size reduced
+- Home screen apps padding size reduced
-- home screen 6 apps limit increased to 12
+- Home screen 6 apps limit increased to 12
+- Font changed from Ubuntu to Noto Sans Bold

 ## Project History

 This project is a fork of [Unlauncher](https://github.com/jkuester/unlauncher) by [jkuester](https://github.com/jkuester) that is also fork of [SlimLauncher](https://github.com/sduduzog/slim-launcher) by [sduduzog](https://github.com/sduduzog). <br>
-CONSIDER DOWNLOADING FROM ABOVE REPOS, THIS FORK IS BEING MAINTAINED ONLY FOR MY LIKINGS.
+#### CONSIDER DOWNLOADING FROM ABOVE REPOS, THIS FORK IS BEING MAINTAINED ONLY FOR MY LIKINGS.
 The contributors to those project deserve all the credit for the layout of this app.